podStation/podStation/README.md

 As such, I was searching for a cost effective solution to listen to podcasts on desktop operational systems, and also synchronize the list of podcasts between my home and work PC.

 There were solutions on the market, but I was thinking that I could build something myself.
-Due to the projects I was working on at the time, I was learning font end development and also how to create chrome extensions.
+Due to the projects I was working on at the time, I was learning front end development and also how to create chrome extensions.

-After some research, I decided a very cost effective way of keeping my list of podcasts in sync would be to use chrome's sync storage (in the order of Kilobytes) for extensions and chrome apps.
+After some research, I decided that a very cost effective way of keeping my list of podcasts in sync would be to use chrome's sync storage (in the order of Kilobytes) for extensions and chrome apps.

 That was how the development of podStation started.

 ## Vision

-podStation has reached a mature state where increments are more typically on the direction of bug fixes, optimizations and reduction of technical debt (see https://en.wikipedia.org/wiki/Technical_debt).
+podStation has reached a mature state where increments are more typically on the direction of bug fixes, optimizations and reduction of technical debt (see <https://en.wikipedia.org/wiki/Technical_debt>).

 If you would like to see all the proposed enhancements, check the open issues:
 * at [github][open-issues-at-github],